Eccentric Binary Black Hole Simulations with Numerical Relativity: Full Numerical Techniques

 We first design a set of simulations that seek improvements in the speed of the simulations by increasing the Courant factor from the conservative $c=1/4$, adopted since Ref.~\cite{Zlochower:2012fk} studies, to the $c=1/3$ adopted to accelerate the creation of RIT simulations catalogues \cite{Healy:2017psd,Healy:2019jyf,Healy:2020vre,Healy:2022wdn}, up to the limits of stabilities $c<0.5$.
 By choosing to keep the Courant factors constant over all refinements levels to increase the efficiency of the code, we found the stability limits can be increased by choosing a lower shift parameter, from $\eta=2/M$ down to $\eta=1/M$ as displayed in Figure~\ref{fig:cfl}.
 We also note here that we have found benefits in the use of the $\eta=1/M$ gauge when dealing with a quasilocal measure of the black holes recoil \cite{Healy:2020iuc} and small mass ratio binaries \cite{Rosato:2021jsq,Lousto:2022hoq}.

 Finally, we mention that when we remove the outermost refinement level for $\eta=2/M$ (bringing effectively the boundary at 200 or alternatively keeping at 400 with double resolution) we retrieve the stability limit of $\eta=1/M$, thus showing that the the instability is due to underesolution of the outermost simulation grid.
+These results are consistent with the studies in \cite{Zlochower:2012fk,Rosato:2021jsq} and the analytic analysis of \cite{Schnetter:2010cz}.

 We also note that for the typical grids and resolutions used in our simulations, including highly eccentric ones, we observe relatively small differences between the largest stable Courant factor $c=0.45$ and halving it $c=0.225$ (even lower than the conservative $c=0.25$).
 We display the effects of this variation of the Courant factor in Fig.~\ref{fig:cfl2}.